mesmacosta/datacatalog-util-gcf-hook/README.md

-# Datacatalog Util Google Cloud Function Hooks
+# Datacatalog Util Hooks

 [![License][1]][1] [![Issues][2]][3]

-A package to manage Google Cloud Function Hooks.
+A package to manage Datacatalog Util Hooks.

 **Disclaimer: This is not an officially supported Google product.**